The FarrPoint website uses cookies to improve your on-site experience. Find out more about cookies.

 IP telephone lines require a data network connection – this can be an issue for telephone services in locations with no data cabling, or where the service must operate during power outages.
 Ultimately, organisations need to consider whether there is time and budget available to address cabling issues, and what impact a potential reliance on data networks may have on support arrangements.

-It's not all bad news
+It's not all bad news - the switchover comes with potential for efficiency

 Even though the analogue switch-off will affect many areas of businesses like telecare, traffic lights or various sensors and alarm systems, it’s not all bad news.
 Although a one-size-fits-all approach is not possible, there are solutions available for most applications.
 In addition, the switch off provides a perfect opportunity for organisations to review their telephony services and delivery arrangements.
 Our experience has shown that the process of rationalising telephone services and refreshing contract arrangements can deliver significant efficiency savings and simplify support arrangements.

-So, the lesson? - The Big Analogue Switch Off isn’t happening in 2025, it is happening now!
+So, the lesson? - The Analogue Switch Off isn’t happening in 2025, it is happening now!
 Time is running out and there is often more to the change than a first glance might reveal.
 The planning and implementation take time and money, and time for some has run out and is running out for others.
 Act now before it is too late!

 We develop solutions in partnership with our clients